zapier/visual-builder/docs/_partners/integration-quality.md

 Lowered active user retention rates don’t necessarily mean poor integration health.
 Some apps lend themselves to use-cases with shorter life-spans than others.
 That said, spikes in churn rate not related to seasonal variations in usage could be indicators of a problem with something not functioning as expected.

 Active user retention is not a leading indicator.
 In fact, it’s quite a lagging one that may only start indicating a problem up to 28 days after it has been an issue.
-That doesn’t deem it useless, we just have to know how to make full use of it
+That doesn’t deem it useless, we just have to know how to make full use of it.

 ### Best Practices